 The ancient mind body practice of yoga has been around for some 4,000 years.
 There is one simple reason why yoga has been around so long and gained so much popularity in the west in recent decades – it is effective at improving your physical and mental wellbeing.

-Contrary to popular belief you don’t have to be super slim, fit or flexible to do yoga.
+You don’t need to be especially fit or flexible to do yoga.
 In fact, yoga was originally taught as something akin to a health prescription.
 The teacher would consult with the student about their health and wellbeing, recommending specific poses that would be most beneficial for the student.
-This practice of using yoga to directly improve a health condition is called yoga therapy.
+This practice of using yoga to directly improve a health condition is the yoga therapy we practice at Chris O’Brien Lifehouse.

 Meet the team